AS Val and VSS Vintorez: Operational history

 The VSS Vintorez was used in small numbers by the Security Service of Ukraine's Alpha Group, which was protecting the Ukrainian embassy in Iraq in the 2000s.
 By 2014, it was no longer in use by any security forces in Ukraine.
-According to Militarnyi, the VSS was retired from service due to the lack of ammo.
-However, during the Russian invasion of Ukraine, significant numbers of AS Val and VSS Vintorez rifles were captured from Russian forces.
+According to Militarnyi, the VSS Vintorez was retired from service due to the lack of ammo.
+However, during the Russian invasion of Ukraine, significant numbers of VSS Vintorez and AS Val were captured from Russian forces.